Tree Removal 101: How to Know If to Cut Down a Tree

 FAQs

-How do I know when a tree has died?
+How do I know whether a tree is dead?

 What are the warning signs of a tree that is diseased?

-Is it safe to remove a tree yourself?
+Is it safe to take down an entire tree on your own?

 Conclusion